Australian Bureau of Statistics

 Household actual final consumption includes: the value of the households expenditures on consumption goods and services including expenditures on non-market goods or services sold at prices that are not economically significant; government final consumption expenditures on education, health, social security and welfare, sport and recreation and culture, which are considered to be individual services; and services provided by non-profit institutions serving households as they are treated as individual services.

 The ratio of household net saving to household net disposable income.
 Household net saving is calculated as household net disposable income less household final consumption expenditure.
 Household net disposable income is calculated as household gross disposable income less household consumption of fixed capital.

 Obtained by dividing a current price value by its real counterpart (the chain volume measure).
 When calculated from the major national accounting aggregates, such as gross domestic product, implicit price deflators relate to a broader range of goods and services in the economy than that represented by any of the individual price indexes that are published by the ABS.
-Whereas the chain price indexes are chain Laspeyres indexes, the annual implicit price deflators are chain Paasche price indexes, i.e. each year-to-year movement is calculated using the current price value shares of the second of the two years to weight together the elemental price indexes.
+Movements in an implicit price deflator reflect both changes in price and changes in the composition of the aggregate for which the deflator is calculated.